DuPage County Immigration Attorneys

 If you entered the U.S. legally on a temporary non-immigrant visa, you may be eligible to adjust your status to permanent resident without having to return to your home country.
 There are several advantages to becoming a U.S. permanent resident; such as the ability to remain in the country indefinitely and eventually obtain naturalization/citizenship.
 To qualify for an adjustment of status (AOS), you must be physically present in the United States and meet certain requirements.
 The application process can be complicated, and it is best to work with an experienced immigration lawyer to increase your chances of success.

-At Mevorah Law Offices LLC, we have several decades of combined experience helping immigrants with adjustment of status applications and all other matters related to immigration; including family-based visas, employment-based visas, student visas, fiancé visas, naturalization, deportation/removal, and asylum.
+At Mevorah & Giglio Law Offices, we have several decades of combined experience helping immigrants with adjustment of status applications and all other matters related to immigration; including family-based visas, employment-based visas, student visas, fiancé visas, naturalization, deportation/removal, and asylum.
 Our award-winning lawyers regularly represent clients before the U.S. Citizenship and Immigration Services (USCIS) and U.S. Immigration Customs Enforcement (ICE), and we have a strong track record of success securing positive outcomes for our clients.